 Wachau Bike Tour Highlights

 Essentially, our tour threw a 24 km loop around the best bit of Wachau Valley, between Krems and Weissenkirchen.
 On that August day, several couples, a family, a girlie group of friends, and single travellers and I started out from Vienna.

 Biking Through The Vineyards

-The Danube bike path runs along the river, and cuts through villages, vineyards and orchards.
-The good thing about a Wachau tour on two wheels was that you absorbed all these spaces more intensely.
+Wachau bike tour.
+Almost all along Wachau, the Danube cycling path runs along the river, and cuts through villages, vineyards and orchards.
+The good thing about a Wachau bike tour was that you absorbed all these spaces more intensely.
 Right in between the vineyards, Esther, our tour guide, provided a first primer on local wine culture: how vintners produced their wines and what made those taste special.

-Having chosen the one old bike in the back of the storage, my bottom remembers a few kilometers, unlike those of my fellow members’, which kept no memories.
+Having chosen the one old bike in the back of the storage, my back side remembered a few kilometers.
+However, I was the only one, as my fellow members’ kept only happy memories of their bikes.

-It is perfectly legitimate to get tipsy during a wine tasting session, even if it starts at 11 am.
-At local cooperative ‘Domäne Wachau’, we knocked back five glasses of different white wines each, while learning about what matters in a Wachauer’s life: growing wine, differentiating wine flavours, the wine harvest, bad weather, and best white wine types.
+Wachau bike tour.
+Even if it starts at 11.00 am it’s perfectly legitimate to get tipsy during a wine tasting session.
+At local cooperative ‘Domäne Wachau’, we knocked back five glasses of different amazing white wines each.
+Clearly, not everyone just took a sip and threw the rest away… While we tasted, our guide filled us in about what matters in a Wachau local’s life: from growing wine, differentiating wine flavours, the wine harvest, bad weather to best white wine types.
 When I walked out, I saw the surroundings a little different though was fine after five minutes of fresh air.

 Climbing Up To Richard Lionheart’s Prison